cbho73/crvngs/algorithm_spec.md

 Note the significant (currently complete) overlap between the two categories.
 The way in which this architecture will work is to use the ChatGPT metrics in a softer manner to generate recommendations, and then apply the latter metrics in more of a filter-based system (moreso user-specified, as a filter).

 ## User ID
+User profiles will be constructed from an initial set of questions posed, including but not limited to:

+Once this is done, user profiles will be updated based on the recipes which they like and dislike.
+As a first starting point, since the recipe profiles are relatively low-dimensional, we can simply track liked and disliked recipes and perform a nearest neighbors search through the database

 ## Matching Process
 Markov decision process